Carmy Berzatto: Home

+Hair and costuming

+A photo of London chef Marco Pierre White on the cover of The Devil in the Kitchen inspired Carmy's hairstyle in season 1.
 Carmy's default plain white T-shirt suggests to some that the show styles him as a "James Dean of the kitchen pass."
 (The Bear uses a handful of T-shirt brands for Carm but most prominently one produced by German textile company Merz b.
 Schwanen).
+The look is understated to the point of being simple, but still evocative: "Looking closer at the details, this is a very well-fitting tee, hitting at a nice point on the bicep as well as a nice flattering point at the waistline where they should.
+The other thing is care.
+It is hardly ever stained.
+It takes a skilled chef to be able to always wear white tees, not stained."

 At the restaurant he wears mostly Carhartt "Work In Progress" pants and sometimes Dickies work pants.
 Jeremy Allen White and Carmy Berzatto both wear Nike Cortez sneakers, which sometimes leads to confusion in the costume trailer.
 His restaurant work shoes are Birkenstock's Tokio design, a chef standard.
 According to Courtney Wheeler, costume designer for The Bear, "Carmy is very classic, very well-worn, but great quality and perfectly cut.
 Carmy approaches each piece in a considered way when he buys it, so later he doesn't have to think about what he's wearing at all."
 On another occasion she said, "Carmy is a creature of habit and detail, as most chefs are.
 He doesn't waste time thinking about what he throws on in the morning, but he cares about fit, quality, and timelessness of his clothes...He has his uniform, and he's confident in it."

-Unlike other key characters, time-obsessed Carmy does not wear a watch, in part, according to Laura Roeper, prop master, because per creator Storer, "He would never go to a store and buy something [like that] for himself."
+Unlike other key characters, time-obsessed Carmy does not wear a watch, in part, according to prop master Laura Roeper because per creator Storer, "He would never go to a store and buy something [like that] for himself."

+Carmy's fuzzy NN07 Gael jacket, which sold out after he wore it in season 1, has been called "iconic," and the gray sweater from the "Sundae" episode supposedly "went viral."